andybalham/blog-source-code/blog-posts/eventbridge-automated-testing-with-cdk.md

-Listening to podcasts and reading articles, it seems [AWS EventBridge](TODO) is getting quite a bit of attention.
+Listening to podcasts and reading articles, it seems [AWS EventBridge](https://aws.amazon.com/eventbridge/) is getting quite a bit of attention.
 Given this, I thought I would kick its tyres myself and see if I could automate testing it in the process.
 This article documents that journey and what I found on the way.

-TODO: Code can be found...
+All the code can be found as part of the [GitHub repo](https://github.com/andybalham/sls-testing-toolkit/tree/main/examples/notification-hub) for the [Serverless Testing Toolkit](https://www.npmjs.com/package/@andybalham/sls-testing-toolkit) package I am developing.

 ## TL;DR

-TODO: Can we think of any summary?

 - You can't tag event buses, despite what the [documentation](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_TagResource.html) says.
+- Invalid event patterns fail the whole deployment.
+- You can't do a partial match on `source`.
+- The `testEventPattern` SDK method requires different inputs than the CDK methods.

 ## Putting the wheels on the event bus

-The first thing I wanted to do was create an event bus and put some events on it.
-The first part is straightforward enough using the [AWS CDK](TODO).
-I wrapped an `EventBus` instance in a [CDK Construct](TODO) and exposed it as a property.
+The first thing I wanted to do with EventBridge was create an event bus and put some events on it.
+The first part is straightforward enough using the [AWS CDK](https://aws.amazon.com/cdk/).
+I wrapped an `EventBus` instance in a [CDK Construct](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) and exposed it as a property.

 ```TypeScript
 export default class NotificationHub extends cdk.Construct {